oakdesign/TacviewLogAnalyzer/examples/README.md

 This is a fully functional example of a custom HTML template that demonstrates how to:

 - **Customize the visual appearance** with dark theme and terminal-style aesthetics
+- **Enhanced file browser** with directory navigation and file selection
 - **Change colors and fonts** throughout the interface
 - **Add custom styling** while preserving all functionality
 - **Use proper Jinja2 template syntax** for data binding